What does Cat C car insurance mean

 Trawling through the classified listings of used cars, you might come across the term “Cat C”.
 But what does it mean?

-Cat C actually stands for Category C. It is used to denote a specific case of car insurance (www.rac.co.uk/insurance/car-insurance/) write-off after a vehicle has been damaged or stolen.
+Cat C actually stands for Category C. It is used to denote a specific case of car insurance write-off after a vehicle has been damaged.

-Vehicles written off after an accident, a flood, or fire damage are often classified as Cat C. In its simplest form, it means that although the car is repairable, the cost of the parts and/or labour would exceed the value of the vehicle.
+Vehicles written off after an accident, a flood, or fire damage are often classified as Cat C. In its simplest form, it means that although the car is repairable, the cost of the parts, labour and potentially an expensive hire car would significantly exceed the value of the vehicle.

-From a business point of view, if your car insurance company deems the damage to be beyond economic repair, it will probably be classified as a Cat C write-off.
+From a business point of view, if your car insurance company deems the damage to be beyond economic repair, it may be classified as a Cat C write-off.

 What happens to Cat C insurance write-offs?